garretchristensen/BestPracticesManual/Manual.md

 <span id="_Publication_Bias_and_1" class="anchor"><span id="_Ref272134147" class="anchor"><span id="_Toc275620934" class="anchor"><span id="Registration" class="anchor"></span></span></span></span>Registration and Pre-Analysis Plans
 ========================================================================================================================================================================================================================================

-Two problems brought into focus recently are publication bias and p-hacking.
-Publication bias is the selective publication of only significant results, while p-hacking, also called specification searching, is the manipulation of statistical or regression models, deliberately or unknowingly, until significance is obtained.
+One of the problems brought into focus recently is publication bias.
+Publication bias is the selective publication of only significant results.
 Thankfully, there are tools available for researchers to combat these problems.
-We will in turn discuss trial registration and pre-analysis plans, which can help to reduce publication bias and p-hacking, respectively.

 Publication Bias
 -----------------